youminhan/mdgenerator/README.md

 # Leetcode Markdown Template Generator

-This generator will help you generate a markdown template for leetcode question.You can generate as many questions as you want at the same time.
+This generator will help you generate a markdown template for leetcode question.
+You can generate as many questions as you want at the same time.
+The output file will be located in the `md` folder of application home directory.

 ## Installation